Open 7 days a week – no need to book.

 We are open to visitors 7 days a week (including Sundays and Bank Holidays) from 10am.
 We’re open every day from 19th February until 31st October.
 So we are open today, tomorrow, at the weekends and on Bank Holidays too!

 Many of the birds take to the skies in our spectacular flying demonstrations or are part of important breeding projects.
 From the tiny terrestrial Burrowing Owl to the mighty and majestic Steller’s Sea Eagle the National Centre for Birds of Prey houses the largest collection of birds of prey in the north of England.

-Grab a bite to eat at the Owl House Cafe, we have a free ink stamp trail and a free word search/colouring in sheet for children, in addition you can take a stroll in the stunning 300 acres of woodland and parkland surrounding the centre.
+We have a free ink stamp trail and a free word search/colouring in sheet for children, in addition you can take a stroll in the stunning 300 acres of woodland and parkland of Duncombe Park surrounding the centre.

-Allow a good 2-3 hours to see everything, but many visitors stay all day.
+Allow a good 2-3 hours to see everything, but we stayed all day.
 On entry you are issued with a wristband, this means you can leave the centre and re-enter as often as you wish.
-So you can go for a walk in the parkland or pop down to Helmsley between demos.
+So you can walk in the parkland or pop to Helmsley between demos.

 International Centre for Birds of Prey

-Please note – until recently we were known as the “International Centre for Birds of Prey, Duncombe (ICBP)”.
-The only thing we’ve changed is our name, we’re the same, the staff and directors are the same, and the place is the same!
+Please note that until recently we were known as the “International Centre for Birds of Prey, Duncombe (ICBP)”.
+The only thing we’ve changed is our name.
+We’re the same, the staff and directors are the same, and the place is the same!